 What is Developmental Screening?

 We want all children to have the tools and support they need to reach their full potential.
 Developmental screening helps ensure children with delays have timely access to the resources they need.
-We provide clinicians with onsite, no-cost training to integrate developmental screening within well-child care.
+We provide clinicians with virtual or onsite, no-cost training to integrate developmental screening within well-child care.

 Developmental screening involves parent-physician partnerships ‒ an important concept in medical homes.
 Early screening helps identify if supports and interventions are needed, sooner rather than later.